qaswarh/ACI-automation-with-Ansible/README.md

 ---------
 [Setup](https://developer.cisco.com/learning/modules/ansible-aci-intro/aci_ansible_part1/step/1) your windows computer if you don't have MAC book

-Install CentOS on Virtual Box or Hypervisor you like
+Install CentOS on Virtual Box or the Hypervisor you like

 [Clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet, modify any file either as per YAML playbook in this repository or as per your need.